Skip to main content

 SSI & Continued Medicaid Eligibility

-Affordable Care Act (ACA or "Obamacare")
+Affordable Care Act (ACA) or "Obamacare"

 Health Insurance Through the ACA

 Most people with IDD have health insurance through Medicaid, Medicare, and/or a parent's private health insurance plan.
-However, anyone who is not able to access health insurance from those sources, can obtain it through the health insurance marketplace established by the ACA.
+However, anyone who is not able to access health insurance from those sources, may instead obtain it through the health insurance marketplace established by the ACA.
 Below are links for anyone that needs help in applying for health insurance via the marketplace.

 Please note that this information is not applicable for people who are eligible for Medicaid (including persons who receive Medicaid expansion through the federal health care law).

 The National Disability Navigator Resource Collaborative has released the first of several fact sheets entitled “Comparing Health Plans’ Benefits and Coverage Summaries.”
 This fact sheet is intended to inform navigators and other enrollment specialists about what people with disabilities need to look for in the Summary of Benefits and Coverage.
-Read more...
+See here.

 MENU CLOSE